Lorenzo603/unity-thumbnail-generator/README.md

 ## Settings
 * ThumbGen GameObject -> ThumbnailGenerator Component:
   * Target Render Texture: 2D texture image that will be used to take snapshots of the prefabs.
 Width and Height must match with the setting below.
+This texture must also be assigned to the "Target Texture" field of Main Camera.
   * Thumbnail Camera: Main Camera that will take snapshots of the prefab.
 When the scene runs, the camera will not actually render to the display.
   * Thumbnail Width
   * Thumbnail Height